speguero/powerpkg/README.md

 ### Script Configuration (`<Configuration>`)

-The `<Configuration>` XML element of a package file allows for specifying how `powerpkg.ps1` should behave.
+The `<Configuration>` XML element allows for specifying how `powerpkg.ps1` should behave.
 If `<Configuration>` is nonexistent or no values are specified within `package.xml`, the default values for the parameters mentioned below are used.

 `<Configuration>` should be specified only once within `package.xml`.